Frequently Asked Questions

 Every account in Triton starts with a private user-defined network named "default", which is the default network for Docker containers and an optional network for other instances.
 To list the networks available, go to the Triton portalNetworks or use the Triton CLI command triton networks.

 Your container may also be connected to a public network, reachable over the internet.
 The IP address the public network is given varies based on the data center.
 By default, all containers and VM instances are given public VNICs.
-Docker containers do not have a public VNIC unless you request it with the -p or -P argument to triton-docker run ....
+Docker containers do not have a public VNIC unless you request it with the -p or -P argument to docker run ....

 How do get a public IP address?